ShibamRoy9826/easyfeh/README.md

 notif_message = "Wallpaper Changed!" # Notification heading (only if notify_on_change is turned on)
-notif_body = "Wallpaper has been set to :f: " # Notification body (only if notify_on_change is turned on), :f: get's replaced by the image's path command = "" # Set only if command_on_change is turned on autogenerate_palette = false # Automatically create a palette on wallpaper change
+notif_body = "Wallpaper has been set to :f: " # Notification body (only if notify_on_change is turned on), :f: get's replaced by the image's path command = "" # Set only if command_on_change is turned on

 [palette]
 save_palette = true  # Saves the requested palette from -gc command, to a txt file, where each line is in the format: (R,G,B)       #hex